- Benefits of Certification

 Follow-up program - Once products are certified and listed by NSF they are inspected and reviewed on an annual basis.

 Listed production facilities are then subjected to unannounced annual inspections by NSF auditors to ensure that certified products are made according to the authorized formulations and processes.
 Products are collected on a routine basis (typically once annually) for retesting.

-How was NSF/ANSI Standard 61 developed?
+How was NSF/ANSI 61 developed?
 How is it maintained?

-NSF/ANSI Standard 61 is overseen by the NSF Drinking Water Additives Joint Committee.
-This committee has a balance of 1/3 public health regulatory members, 1/3 product manufacturer members, and 1/3 product user representatives.
+NSF/ANSI 61 is overseen by the NSF Drinking Water Additives Joint Committee.
+This committee has equal representation from public health regulatory members, product manufacturer members and product user representatives.
 Any proposal to revise the standard is typically assigned to a task group composed of joint committee members and external experts.
-Task group members are assigned by the chairman of the joint committee.
+Task group members are assigned by the chair of the joint committee.

 Any revision that is proposed by a task group must receive majority approval from the joint committee.
 Any negative ballots from the joint committee must be circulated to all committee members and adjudicated, according to the guidelines of the American National Standards Institute (ANSI).

 Once a revision is approved by the joint committee, the proposal passes to the NSF Council of Public Health Consultants, which consists of regulatory officials from public health agencies across North America.

 Revisions to NSF/ANSI 61 are also circulated for public comment and any concerns addressed through the guidelines of the American National Standards Institute.
 ANSI gives final approval to each revision of the standard.